‘Narcos’ Season 3: Netflix Show Premiere Focuses On The Cali Cartel After Demise Of Pablo Escobar

-The Cali Cartel was led by four powerful godfathers who expanded the Colombian drug trade from what Escobar had left behind to become the richest drug traffickers in the world, running their criminal empire “like a Fortune 500 company” as the Netflix Narcos trailer states and comes with the exciting tagline ‘Rise of a New Empire.’
+The Cali Cartel was led by four powerful godfathers who expanded the Colombian drug trade from what Escobar had left behind to become the richest drug traffickers in the world, running their criminal empire “like a Fortune 500 company” as the Narcos Season 3 trailer states and comes with the exciting tagline ‘Rise of a New Empire.’

 These four ‘Kings’ are Gilberto Rodriguez Orejuela (Damian Alcazar), his brother Miguel Rodriguez Orejuela (Francisco Denis), Pacho Herrera (Alberto Ammann), and Chepe Santacruz Londono (Pepe Rapazote).

 As they ruthlessly seek to expand and grow their business into New York and beyond, DEA agent Javier Peña (Pedro Pascal) along with American and Colombian law enforcement seek to combat them while trying not to let the body count pile up too high.
 It all adds up to what looks like a very exciting ride in store for all Narcos fans.

 All the episodes of the the Narcos season 3 series were available to stream on Netflix from 1st September 2017.

 Netflix Issue A Press Release On Narcos Season 3

 The big questions for fans of the hit Netflix series is, now with Escobar gone, what’s the show going to be about?